easeaico/pulse-go/docs/Methodology/InhalerMethodology.md

 ### Aerosol Deposition

 Most pMDI's deliver 100-200 &mu;g of a substance per actuation, but a large portion of the dose does not actually make it into the lungs.
 Many studies, including one by Newman @cite newman1991improvement in 1991, showed that as little as 20% of the drugs delivered by the pMDI actually make it into the lung tissue.
 The actual amount depends strongly on droplet size and the technique of the user.
 Users categorized as "good coordinators" average 20% lung deposition, but can often get much better depending on how "good" they are.
-"Bad coordinators" - those that actuate the inhaler too early, too late, or fail to inhale sufficiently - do much worse.
-Table 1 summarizes the results from Newman's study.
+"Bad coordinators" - those that actuate the inhaler too early, too late, or fail to inhale sufficiently - do much worse. @tableref {InhalerDepositionSites} summarizes the results from Newman's study.

 <center>
-<i>Table 1.
-Mean percentage or aerosol dose located at various sites after inhalation by Good and Bad coordinators @cite newman1991improvement . </i>
+<i>@tabledef {InhalerDepositionSites} Mean percentage or aerosol dose located at various sites after inhalation by Good and Bad coordinators @cite newman1991improvement . </i>
 </center>

 | Site | Correct: "Good Coordinators" | Incorrect: "Bad Coordinators" |